ankane/production_rails/README.md

 Use an auditing library like [Audited](https://github.com/collectiveidea/audited).

-## Errors
+## Migrations

-Use an error reporting service like [Rollbar](https://rollbar.com/).

-Use [Safely](https://github.com/ankane/safely) to rescue and report exceptions in non-critical code.
+Use [Strong Migrations](https://github.com/ankane/strong_migrations) to catch unsafe migrations at dev time.

 ## Web Requests